 Please think carefully before bringing any valuable or sentimental item with you.
 Electronic items such as your laptop will work with Japanese electric outlets.
 We discourage you from bringing hair dryers or electric razors as they may not work well, and will add weight to your luggage.
-Hair dryers are available in most hotels as well as in the public bath at NYC.
+Hair dryers are usually available at hotels and at the National Olympics Memorial Youth Center, our housing in Tokyo.